ewuoso/drug-procurement/README.md

 Database, Record keeping, Drug records, protect.
 Software: Microsoft Visual Studio 6.0 Syystem Requires :
-Window 7 and Above License:
+Window 7 and Above License: Eclipse Public License 2.0

                 == Description ==
 Drug procurement and distribution tracking system is a set of computer programs that obtains the supplies of drugs, distribute the drugs and monitors the inventory control of the drugs.